Create a Planned Gift

 Memorial Giving

 In memory of your loved ones, you can encourage your family and friends to make a donation instead of wreaths.
-Alternatively, you can choose to channel part of the contributions received during the wake to us.
+You can also channel part of the contributions received during the wake to Community Chest, to honour your loved ones.

 Making a bequest through CPF